EnigmaCurry/hushcrumbs/README.md

-# hushcrumbs
+# Hushcrumbs

-Hushcrumbs is another secrets manager.
+Hushcrumbs is another hushcrumbs manager.
 Its job is to manage disperse files anywhere in your filesystem, moving them into a central repository, and replacing the original files with symlinks to the central location.
-This lets you colocate symlinks to your secrets (eg.
+This lets you colocate symlinks to your hushcrumbs (eg.
 `.env` files) amongst your project directories, wherever they might live.

-**This tool does not perform any encryption at rest** (Nb. you must completely trust your own filesystem permissions: any process on your system, assuming it has appropriate permission, can read the secrets file in plain text!), however, this tool does have the ability to produce encrypted backups, and can also facilitate future restoration from such an encrypted backup, and makes it easy to wipe all secrets en masse, because they are all stored in a central directory.
+**This tool does not perform any encryption at rest** (Nb. you must completely trust your own filesystem permissions: any process on your system, assuming it has appropriate permission, can read the hushcrumbs file in plain text!), however, this tool does have the ability to produce encrypted backups, and can also facilitate future restoration from such an encrypted backup, and makes it easy to wipe all hushcrumbs en masse, because they are all stored in a central directory.

 ## STATUS: EXPERIMENTAL